hayatharoon/hayatharoon/README.md

 <p align="center">

   - 👋 Hi there 👋, My name is **Haroon Hayat**
-  - 🔭 I’m currently working as a React Js Developer
+  - 🔭 I’m currently working as a Full Stack Engineer at Productbox
-  - 👯 I’m looking to collaborate on Full Stack Development with MERN stack.
+  - 👯 I’m looking to collaborate on Full Stack Development.
   - 💬 Ask me about Programming, Javascript, Reactjs and FrontEnd development.
   - 🤗 Always excited to collaborate and growing together.
-  - 📥 Reach out me through my mail: hayat_haroon@yahoo.com or [Twitter](https://twitter.com/haron_hayat).
+  - 📥 Reach out me through my mail: hayat_haroon@yahoo.com or [LinkedIn](https://www.linkedin.com/in/hayatharoon/).

 </p>
 <br>